-They have taught voguing at BRIC House, the Chicago Cultural Center, and Black & Pink’s National Convening, and have led workshops on subjects ranging from trans liberation to prison abolition for Assata’s Daughters, Chicago Desi Youth Rising, and at the Arcus Center for Social Justice Leadership.
+They have led workshops on subjects ranging from prison abolition to spoken word poetry for Assata’s Daughters, Chicago Desi Youth Rising, and at the Arcus Center for Social Justice Leadership.
 They have facilitated retreats and circles—focused on organizational development and community building—for grassroots collectives such as Love & Protect and For the People Artists Collective.

-Their original solo piece Dancer As Insurgent—which explores vogue as a form of radical resistance—has been performed for the Elements of Vogue exhibit opening at CA2M in Madrid (2017), and at Jane Addams Hull-House Museum (2015).
-They are drafting a second performance piece, World After This One, examining the myriad ways Black art forms rely on the tools of the present to imagine liberated futures.
+Their solo performance piece Dancer As Insurgent, which explores voguing as a practice of Black queer resistance, has been performed for the Elements of Vogue exhibit opening at CA2M (2017), and at Jane Addams Hull-House Museum (2015).
+Their current performance project, World After This One, examining the myriad ways Black art forms rely on the tools of the present to imagine liberated futures, premiered at BRIC House (2018), and is still in progress.